Skip to content

 📋 Supported Data Types

-• Data frames (with full variable analysis)
+• Data frames: Regular data frames with full variable analysis

-• Vectors (numeric, character, logical, factor)
+• Vectors: Numeric, character, logical, factor

-• Time series objects
+• Time series: ts objects

-• Complex S3/S4 objects
+• Complex objects: S3/S4 objects

 🎯 Key Features